College of Social Sciences, UH Mānoa

 5. Final Placement and Orientation

-After successfully applying through UH STAR and interviewing with the faculty panel, applicants’ dossiers will be sent to political offices.
+After successfully applying through UH STAR and interviewing with the panel, applicants’ dossiers will be sent to the appropriate offices.
 Final placement is decided by the offices themselves.
+This process takes several weeks.
+Applicants should remain patient and attentive.
+Updates will be sent regularly.
 If an office passes on an otherwise competitive applicant, their dossier will be sent to another office.
-Applicants should prepare to be flexible in their appointment, accepting an internship in an unexpected office or a half-time internship after they applied for a full-time one.
+Applicants should be prepared to be flexible with their appointments, accepting an internship in an unexpected office or a half-time internship after they applied for a full-time one.
+Students should update the Program on any communication they have with Government Offices.

-All materials must be submitted by the following deadlines:
+All materials, including letters of recommendation, must be submitted by the following deadlines:

 For questions about the Mānoa Political Internship program, please contact mpin@hawaii.edu or: